SAP-samples/teched2025-DT265/exercises/ex0/README.md

      3. Cloud Foundry environment: Here you deploy the Caterer Management extension in exercise 1.
 5. Navigate to **Connectivity -> Destinations**.
 6. View the existing destinations.
+   - **poetry-slams-cdm**: The Common Data Model (CDM) design time destination points to the location of the stored CDM in the HTML5 repository.
+   - **poetry-slams-rt**: Common Data Model (CDM) runtime destination points to the Approuter URL.
    - **print-service**: Adds the application to manage print queues to SAP Build Work Zone.
    - **s4hc**: Consumes SAP S/4HANA Cloud Public Edition OData services with principal propagation.
 In this session, basic authentication is used due to a simpler demo use case.
 In the Partner Reference Application, the setup uses principal propagation with [OAuth 2.0 SAML Bearer authentication](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md#configure-oauth-authentication-for-odata-services).
    - **s4hc-tech-user**: Consumes SAP S/4HANA Cloud Public Edition OData services using a technical basic authentication.
    - **s4hc-url**: Provides the SAP S/4HANA Cloud Public Edition hostname for UI navigations and the name of the SAP S/4HANA Cloud Public Edition system as used by business users.
-   - **poetry-slams-cdm**: The Common Data Model (CDM) design time destination points to the location of the stored CDM in the HTML5 repository.
-   - **poetry-slams-rt**: Common Data Model (CDM) runtime destination points to the Approuter URL.
+7. Navigate to **Overview**.
+8. In the **General** section, the **Subdomain** is shown.
+The subdomain is a specific namespace used to identify and access a subaccount within the SAP BTP platform.
+Note the **Subdomain**  to the **CustomerSubdomain** entry in your Notes.properties file.
+You will require it in later steps.

 ## Configure the Development Environment